 The Investigations Division is tasked with investigating crimes that did not incur a permanent resolution during the course of a patrol officer’s initial response to an incident.
 While patrol is responsible for responding to immediate situations, detectives are responsible for responding to those incidents when extensive and immediate investigation is necessary, such as what is necessary to properly investigate a violent crime.
 Detectives also conduct follow-up relating to other criminal incidents.
 Their involvement in a case will depend upon solvability factors, meaning what information is available for detectives to follow-up on further in an effort to resolve the case.

 Some of the crimes that the Investigations Unit handle are as follows:

 Detectives conduct investigations and follow-up relating to criminal incidents involving adult offenders.
 Not all cases are assigned to a detective; it is important to note that their involvement in a case will depend upon solvability factors, meaning what information is available for detectives to follow-up on in an effort to resolve the case.

-Financial crimes are one of the fastest growing crime trends in the country; as such, the Office has specifically trained to investigate financial crimes that have occurred within the city of Elgin.
+Financial crimes are one of the fastest growing crime trends in the country; as such, the Office has specifically trained to investigate financial crimes that have occurred within Washington County.
 View more information about financial crime investigations.

 Financial crimes are one of the fastest growing crime trends in the country.
 As a result, the Washington County Sheriff has dedicated resources for their investigation.